-On September 1, 2022, the Company received a notice of field audit for overpayment of domestic VAT for period May 2020.
-As at the authorization date of these consolidated financial statements, the tax audit process is still ongoing.
+On March 13, 2023, the Company received a Field Examination Notification Letter for Overpayment of SPT Period Domestic VAT for the period January to April, July, September and November to December 2020.
+As of the issuance date of these financial statements, the tax audit process is still ongoing.